pathway_heatmap() and taxa_contribution_heatmap() now validate

 is honored so metadata with a non-default sample identifier (e.g.

-SampleID) works end-to-end.pathway_daa(daa_method = "metagenomeSeq") with three or more groups
+then returned all-NA log2_fold_change values with only a warning.pathway_daa(daa_method = "metagenomeSeq") with three or more groups

 now emits one row-block per (reference, non-reference) contrast --